Tattnall County DUI Court Process

 - Probation

-A third DUI offense within a 10-year period is considered a high and aggravated misdemeanor and carries even more severe penalties.
+A third DUI conviction within 10 years is considered a high and aggravated misdemeanor in Georgia, with even more severe consequences.

-- License Revocation: Habitual violator status, leading to a 5-year license revocation.
-You may be eligible for reinstatement after a certain period with an IID.
+- License Revocation: Habitual violator status, potentially leading to a 5-year license revocation.
+After the revocation period, you may be able to apply for license reinstatement, but strict conditions will apply.

 - Other Requirements: